webplatform/docs/apis/filesystem/Entry/index.md

 ---
 title: Entry
+notes:
+  - 'Out of date; feature discontinued.
+See http://www.w3.org/TR/file-system-api/.'
+readiness: 'Out of Date'
+standardization_status: 'W3C Working Draft'
+summary: "An abstract interface representing entries in a file system, each of which may be a File or DirectoryEntry.\n"
 tags:
   0: API
   1: Objects
   3: FileSystemAPI
-readiness: 'Out of Date'
-standardization_status: 'W3C Working Draft'
-notes:
-  - 'Out of date; feature discontinued.
-See http://www.w3.org/TR/file-system-api/.'
-summary: "An abstract interface representing entries in a file system, each of which may be a File or DirectoryEntry.\n"
 uri: apis/filesystem/Entry

 ---
-# Entry

-## Summary
+## <span>Summary</span>

 An abstract interface representing entries in a file system, each of which may be a File or DirectoryEntry.

 **Out of date; feature discontinued.
 See [http://www.w3.org/TR/file-system-api](http://www.w3.org/TR/file-system-api/).**

-## Properties
+## <span>Properties</span>

 API Name
 :   Summary

 [filesystem](/apis/filesystem/Entry/filesystem)
 :   The file system on which the Entry resides.